 It has been almost exactly 3 months since I wrote my last blog post, but that doesn’t mean I haven’t been working on the project or learning about the which necessary foundational steps we need to take for the project to succeed.

+So here’s a quick update about my work on the project: During Spring Term, Dave Pfaff taught me the basic processes for photogrammetry.
+I created my first two point cloud based models in PhotoScan, and obtained two successful results.
+While you can never have too many photos, you can have too little photos, and while I have never had a model fail on me, for learning experience, it would be nice to know more about the “line” that separates a working model from a failed model.
 There is a tradeoff when using large datasets.
 While large datasets produce denser, more “complete” point clouds, the greater parameterization of materials exponentially lengthens point cloud creation processing times.
 My first model was part of a small tabletop photogrammetry session, comprising 60 some-odd photos, and took 15 minutes to process a dense point cloud.
 My second model, based upon 220 photos of a mausoleum, took 14 hours to process a dense point cloud.
 So to be terribly brief, photo processing requires patience (and monopolization of the computer lab when creating multiple models).

+Jumping ahead, I’m currently working in Florence alongside Aidan Valente.
+We have divided our work schedules into site surveys, photography, library research, and uploading images to a cloud database.
+So far I would say the project is going well (unexpected hiccups included).
+As of now, I have photographed the Bigallo, Orsanmichele’s original niche statues (period relevant), and some architectural features on display in the Convent of San Marco.
+Lighting is always an issue, but for the most part the pictures are coming out well.
+The question is whether or not the pictures will produce effective point clouds.
 And since the Bigallo is the focal point of our summer’s work, I have halted ongoing photography to upload our complete dataset for the Bigallo.
 That way Dave can batch process the Bigallo to determine whether or not we have a working point cloud based model, if and where we need to take more photos, and as a way to shift the focus of our work towards available resources in the Kunsthistorisches Institut library.
 In this manner, we can better evaluate our workflow and systematize the broader workflow for the upcoming school year.